 Pulteney Bridge and Weir

 • Topping & Co – this bookshop near the river occupies a glorious, vaulted space, making it one of the most beautiful bookshops I’ve ever seen.
-Well worth popping in to have a browse, or check out their diary of regular evening events.
+Well worth popping in to have a browse!

 • Mr’s B’s Emporium – another delightful independent bookshop in Bath.
 In contrast to Topping & Co, this smaller space focuses on beautiful murals and has a number of small reading spaces, particularly in the children’s section.
-It regularly wins independent bookshop awards and also hosts regular evening events.
+It regularly wins independent bookshop awards!

 • George Bayntun – this second hand bookshop by Bath station is another place in the city that takes you back to a different century.
 From the moment you have to ring a bell to enter, it feels like you’re entering a Georgian bookshop, which is only increased by the high ceilings and old books on display.
 I love wandering in here to look at the rare books, and there is also a section with more modern second hand books downstairs.